dh60/clothing.deals/README.md

 python ssense.py
 ```

--   **Important**: If a CAPTCHA is detected, you must solve the CAPTCHA in the browser, then press enter in the terminal to resume.
+If a CAPTCHA is detected, you must solve the CAPTCHA in the browser, then press enter in the terminal to resume.

 #### Step 2: Run the server and view the app.